geopython/stetl/examples/basics/readme.txt

-The directories below each show basic examples oF SETL.
+The directories below each show basic examples oF stETL.
 The examples build up from simple to more complex by directory number prefix.

 1_copystd - just copy an XML file to standard output